 Lahaina has shopping for everyone, whether you need a new surfboard, bathing suit, or art.
 The top three places you do not want to miss are Old Lahaina Center, Lahaina Cannery Mall, and Lahaina Gateway.
 All three sites feature local artisans and crafts, as well as those lovely “Hawaiian” trinkets you want to bring back for the family.
-And, of course, there’s always the shops along Front Street.
+And, of course, there are always the shops along Front Street.

 Whale Watching (When in Season)

-Cruise on a large catamaran offering whale watch tours around the island of Maui.
-Maui whale watching features an onboard Jr. naturalist program for kids, hydrophones so you can hear the whales sing, and 2 decks ensuring everyone has a front row seat to the whales.
+Cruise on a large catamaran offering whale watch tours around West Maui.
+Get right in the heart of the action with a West Maui Snorkel, Sail, & Whale Watch Tour.
 Maui is well known as one of the best spots on the planet to watch humpback whale surface activity.
 You won’t forget this incredible experience!